jeanmichelmorin/Auto-Delete-Files-Duplicate-In-Folders/README.md

 # /!\ WARNING /!\
 If you have to use this on important file, I recommend doing a backup, then a few tests using non-important txt files beforehand to make sure you understand how it works. <b>Deleted files won't be recoverable</b>.

+Also, my script goes into subfolders to find a duplicate file.
+This may be important to consider.
+If you don't want that, just remove `-recurse`.

 # Usage example:

 [Google Takeout](https://takeout.google.com/) allows you, for example, of exporting all of the photos from your Google Photos.
 It will make a `.zip` containing folders with photos classified by year (2018, 2019, 2020, etc...), but will also make folders of the photos in your albums (if you decide to export the albums as well).